cigrainger/rclass/content/pages/resources.md

 ### Online interactive R classes
 - [Code School: Try R](http://tryr.codeschool.com)
 - [Data Camp: Introduction to R](https://www.datacamp.com/courses/introduction-to-r)

+### GitHub
+- [GitHub](https://www.github.com): You will need to make an account here for the class.
+It's good practice to use git when coding and you can learn from established programmers.
+- [GitHub for Beginners](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1#awesm=~ovbx4XFei3eub6): An introductory article on GitHub.
+- [How the Heck Do I Use GitHub?](http://lifehacker.com/5983680/how-the-heck-do-i-use-github): Another good article from Lifehacker.
+- [git/github guide](http://kbroman.github.io/github_tutorial/): A very solid and simple tutorial on Git/GitHub.

 ### LaTeX
 - [MacTeX](http://tug.org/mactex/): Mac users can install the most popular LaTeX distribution here.